ameliepa/cse15l-lab-reports/labReport1.md

 **Working directory at the time of running the command:** /home <br />

 The command cd is intended to change the directory of the terminal with a given path.
-Since no path was given as an argument, the path did not change. <br />
+Running cd with no arguments results in the directory resetting back to /home.
+Since the directory's path already leads there, nothing changed.
+However, if the current working directory was something other than /home, such as /home/lecture1/messages, running cd with no arguments would change the directory to /home. <br />

-The output is an error because cd is meant to change the directory of the terminal, but no change occurred. <br />
+No error occurred. <br />